liormat401/Habima-project/README.md

 ## My real vision

-If I had the budget and Dev team,my final vision solution was:
+If I had the budget and a dedicated development team, my final vision for the solution would encompass the following components:

+**Integrated System**
-- One system that automates and communicates with all other systems in the Theater including clock-data.
+Create a centralized system that automates and seamlessly communicates with all other systems within the theater, including clock-data management.

-- **Differet screens to COO and technical deparntments managers**:
+**User-Friendly Interfaces**
+Design different interfaces tailored for the COO and technical department managers to optimize their user experiences:

+- **C.O.O Interface**

   ![image](https://github.com/liormat401/Habima-project/assets/126070709/db22737a-dab8-4b19-a53a-f6d60b2f5408)

-  _COO screen_
+- **Technical Department Manager's Interface**
   ![image](https://github.com/liormat401/Habima-project/assets/126070709/72095e24-9762-4932-a44c-3dda123acfc4)
-  _Technical Depratment Manager's screen_

-- **compliance with labor laws checkings and detecting double assignments of employees, while assigning the weekly-work schedule**

-With two options-
-1.Send to the COO, 2. (a now locked option) Publish to employees.
-The last he can do only if the C.O.O had locked the weekly work schedule and accepted it in his screen
+**Compliance and Approval Process**

+Implement compliance checks to ensure adherence to labor laws and prevent double assignments of employees while generating the weekly work schedule.
+The COO reviews and can lock the schedule.
+Managers can publish it only after COO's approval.

 ![image](https://github.com/liormat401/Habima-project/assets/126070709/b4276f9d-92ea-4eaf-acdf-f46033c90e12)
 _Manager's screen for weekly-work schedule_

-- **Change Request in more user-friendly way for the managers**
+**Streamlined Change Requests**
+Revise the change request process to make it more user-friendly for managers, allowing them to efficiently handle scenarios like employee sick leave or replacements.

 ![image](https://github.com/liormat401/Habima-project/assets/126070709/f8d7be8a-ff20-44ba-bcec-05e3dba077fc)
 _Manager changing name as for employee sick and other replaced him_

-- **Organized screen of requested, with each request from the manager there is clock data(triggered from date and employee ID) for evidence**
+**Organized Request Tracking**

+Develop a centralized dashboard to organize and manage change requests, incorporating clock data for evidentiary purposes.

 ![image](https://github.com/liormat401/Habima-project/assets/126070709/13376d75-ad8b-4d14-84c7-f89e3baa787f)